Connect with us

 on

-The comes after months of confusion over how the money would be divided after the gave the Mississippi State Health Department the responsibility of doling out the money designated in House Bill 1626.
+The decision comes after months of confusion over how the money would be divided after the Legislature gave the Mississippi State Health Department the responsibility of doling out the money designated in House Bill 1626.

-The burn center at Merit Health Central in – then the state's only such center – closed in October of last year.
-Ever since, both Mississippi Baptist Medical Center and the of Mississippi Medical Center have been competing for the title of burn center.
+The burn center at Merit Health Central in Jackson – then the state’s only such center – closed in October of last year.
+Ever since, both Mississippi Baptist Medical Center and the University of Mississippi Medical Center have been competing for the title of burn center.

-In the months the bill's creation, though, it became clear the legislation allowed for multiple hospitals to be deemed qualified to host a burn center, and multiple hospitals could be eligible for the $4 million allotted by the Legislature intended to defray expenses.
+In the months following the bill’s creation, though, it became clear the legislation allowed for multiple hospitals to be deemed qualified to host a burn center, and multiple hospitals could be eligible for the $4 million allotted by the Legislature intended to defray expenses.

-By July, both facilities had been deemed eligible to a burn center by the state Health Department, despite apparent gaps in their qualifications at the time, according to reviews of both health systems' sites.
+By July, both facilities had been deemed eligible to run a burn center by the state Health Department, despite apparent gaps in their qualifications at the time, according to reviews of both health systems’ sites.
 Both have since submitted corrective action plans to address the deficiencies.

 It hasn’t been clear until now how the agency would divide the money.